JAMAutoLtd/customer-portal/docs/reference/technical-reference.md

 **`apps/scheduler/src/scheduler/payload.ts`**

-*   `prepareOptimizationPayload(technicians: Technician[], items: SchedulableItem[], fixedTimeJobs: Job[], technicianAvailability?: TechnicianAvailability[]): Promise<OptimizationRequestPayload>`: Constructs the JSON payload for the optimization service.
-It indexes locations, calculates the travel time matrix (using `getTravelTime`), formats technician data (using current or future availability from `technicianAvailability`), formats items (including earliest start time constraints from `orders.earliest_available_time`), and adds fixed time constraints.
-Handles potential clashes between technician start locations and item locations by slightly perturbing technician start coordinates if necessary.
+*   **`prepareOptimizationPayload(technicians: Technician[], items: SchedulableItem[], fixedTimeJobs: Job[], lockedJobs: Job[], targetDate: Date): Promise<OptimizationRequestPayload>`**: Constructs the JSON payload for the optimization service for a specific `targetDate`.
+    *   Calculates detailed technician availability for the `targetDate` using `calculateWindowsForTechnician` and `applyLockedJobsToWindows`.
+    *   Identifies unavailability gaps within the workday using `findAvailabilityGaps`.
+    *   Models these gaps as dummy "break" items and corresponding `OptimizationFixedConstraint`s.
+    *   Indexes unique locations (depot, items, tech starts - perturbing tech starts if they clash with item locations).
+    *   Calculates the travel time matrix using `getBulkTravelTimes` (passing `targetDate` to enable predictive traffic for future dates).
+    *   Formats technicians with their overall start/end times derived from the calculated windows.
+    *   Formats items, including `earliestStartTimeISO` constraints derived from `orders.earliest_available_time`.
+    *   Includes `fixedConstraints` for actual fixed-time jobs relevant to the `targetDate` and the generated dummy breaks.

 **`apps/scheduler/src/scheduler/optimize.ts`**